 While the former domain name is targeted at an international audience, the latter targets a specific audience in the United Kingdom (You can always replace the .uk with your local ccTLD).

-Target Audience
+Preferred Target Audience

-So, who are your target audience and what exactly appeals to them in terms of aesthetic and usability?
+So, who are your target audience and what exactly appeals to them in terms of website aesthetic and usability?

 Your target audience is one of the important factor to consider when building a website.